megalon/Nico-Nico-Twitch/README.md

 ## Twitch bot (server)

 1. Rename the file `example.env` to `.env` and fill out the username, channel name, and oauth, then save the file.
-2. In the server folder, open a commandline window and run `npm install`
+2. In the server folder, open a commandline window and run `yarn`
 3. Then run `node .\bot.js`

 The bot will tell you if it connects to twitch.